Crystal-Bell/Master-Hub-START-HERE-/README.md

 ​Emergency Detachment Logic: Add a note on the "instant-detach" scenario—where drones can break formation to provide immediate humanitarian support or remote resource delivery if the truck cannot access a site...

 autonomous continuity of operationsWeighted Consensus and Reputation Model.-Contribution-Integration-The Haven-Lock Override Protocol (HLOP)The "Living" Feedback Loop: 4-Stage Protocolautonomous-emergency-response-system.
 CONTRIBUTING.md
+Environmental-Awareness" clause
-Environmental-Awareness" clause sThe "Guardian Tether" Protocol (GTP) SimulationHYBRID_FLEET_AERODYNAMICS.md
+The "Guardian Tether" Protocol (GTP) Simulation HYBRID_FLEET_AERODYNAMICS.md
+​The "Structural Integrity & Escape" Protocol (SIEP) The "Vitals-Based Alert" (VBA) Protocol Logic